 When is the Viaplay Cup semi-final draw?
 Is it on TV?
 How to watch the draw

+When is the Viaplay Cup semi-final draw?
+Is it on TV?
+How to watch the draw, semi-final dates

-Kilmarnock and Hearts kick things off on Tuesday night at Rugby Park before the remaining last eight ties take place on Wednesday with Rangers hosting Livingston, St Mirren travelling to Hibs and Aberdeen away to Ross County.
+Hearts became the first side to book their place in the final four following a dramatic 2-1 win over Kilmarnock at Rugby Park on Tuesday night.
+The remaining last eight ties take place on Wednesday with Rangers hosting Livingston, St Mirren travelling to Hibs and Aberdeen away to Ross County.

 Each tie will be decided by extra time and penalties if the scores are level after 90 minutes.